 You may satisfy the requirement for the A-level C grade by substituting a combination of alternative qualifications recognised by the University.

 Overall BTEC Extended Diploma(QCF) award profile DDD.

 Overall BTEC National Extended Diploma(RQF) award profile DMM.

-Plus English, Maths and Science Grade H6 or above (Higher Level) or Grade 04 or above (Ordinary Level) if not sitting at Higher Level.
+Plus English, Maths and Science Grade H6 (Higher Level) or Grade 04 or above (Ordinary Level) if not sitting at Higher Level.